 I’ve stressed that the old-school method of journaling (pen and paper) is falling by the wayside, but that doesn’t mean the idea of nature journaling needs to slip away as well.
 In today’s modern age, there are plenty of ways to keep a nature journal that appeal to all ages.

-For example, if you’re into nature drawing, you might want to consider a reusable notebook, such as Elfinbook.
-This versatile, smart notebook looks just like a traditional journal but offers a number of additional perks.
-For one, it’s erasable (you use your microwave or a damp cloth to erase it), so you can use it over and over again without refilling paper.
-It comes with a special pen and can be purchased with plain or lined paper.
+For example, if you’re into nature drawing, you might want to consider a reusable notebook, such as Elfinbook or Rocketbook.
+These versatile, smart notebooks look just like a traditional journal but offer a number of additional perks.
+For one, they're erasable (you use your microwave or a damp cloth to erase the pages), so you can use them over and over again without refilling paper.
+They come with a special pen and can be purchased with plain or lined paper.

-Because the Elfinbook is a smart notebook, you know there’s more to it than just reusable paper.
-Elfinbook comes with an app (Android and iOS) that you use to scan your nature drawings or art and upload them to your computer.
+Because these are smart notebooks, you know there’s more to them than just reusable paper.
+They come with an app (Android and iOS) that you use to scan your nature drawings or art and upload them to your computer.
 You can even send your nature art directly to your favorite cloud storage for safe keeping (DropBox, Google Drive, Onedrive, etc.).